Virginia State

 Investigating the effects of government actions and economic conditions on personal financial planning.
 Lesson – Government impact on the economy

-Lesson – Fiscal Policy Explained
+Lesson – What Does Fiscal Policy Mean?

-Lesson – Monetary Policy
+Lesson – What Is Monetary Policy?

 Explaining how economics influences a personal financial plan.
 Lesson – The Business Cycle